decchu14/Python-WebScraper/README.md

    * pprint :- Short for Pretty Printer, pprint is a native Python library that allows you to customize the formatting of your output.

             pip install pprint

+WHAT YOU CAN AND WHAT YOU CANT :-

+   * Most of the websites do not want their websites to be scraped, hence they give us a text file called robots.txt which gives us the information about what we can
+     scrape and what we cant.

+   * For ex:- https://news.ycombinator.com/robots.txt this link here takes us to the text file page which has the info about what we can
+     scrape and what we cant from hackernews website.

+   * Hence it is always better to check robots.txt before scraping any websites so that we can scrape ethically.